hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQDuplicateDetectorTests.class/README.md

 LQDuplicateDetectorTests is a class containing the tests for the class LQDuplicateDetector in Liquid-Core.

+It ensures that the duplication marking  detects duplicats correctly and marks them in the intended way.

-It has no inctance variables.
+It has no Inctance Variables.